Maples adds printed rug power

-A new Chromajet printer, equipped with high-definition improved resolution and dozens of new color options, is broadening the spectrum for Maples Rugs' printed rug assortment.
+Scottsboro, Ala. – A new Chromajet printer equipped with high-definition, improved resolution and dozens of new color options is broadening the spectrum for Maples Rugs’ printed rug assortment.

-The $270 million bath and accent rug company has more than doubled its printed introductions — to about 50 total new designs — for this market.
+The $270 million bath and accent rug company has more than doubled its printed introductions – to about 50 total new designs – for next week’s New York Home Fashions Market.

-With this new Chromajet equipment, Maples has been able to create more designs styles — including organic, contemporary, casual and others — with additional looks and colorways, he said.
+With the new equipment, Maples has been able to create more designs styles – including organic, contemporary, casual and others -- with additional looks and colorways, he said.

 The ability to capture more detail and color, he summed up, “has opened up other design areas we’ve never been to penetrate before.”